Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Appendix

 \subsubsection{Observations}

-\paragraph{Minimal Metric Set.} A reduced set containing only subspace and gradient-based metrics ($13$ total) would carry most of the predictive power of the full $28$-metric set.
+\paragraph{Minimal Metric Set.} A reduced set containing only gradient-based and subspace metrics (12 total) captures most of the predictive power of the full 28-metric set, with gradient metrics being the indispensable component.

-\paragraph{Understanding Mergeability.} The importance of subspace metrics suggests that mergeability is fundamentally about \emph{geometric alignment} of learned transformations.
-Models merge well when their task vectors modify similar subspaces of the weight space.
-Gradient metrics capture complementary information about functional similarity on data.
+\paragraph{Understanding Mergeability.} The dominance of gradient-based metrics suggests that mergeability is fundamentally about \emph{functional compatibility}: models that respond to data with similar gradient landscapes require less destructive parameter averaging.
+Subspace metrics provide complementary structural information about which weight-space directions are modified.
+Together, they characterize both the functional and geometric aspects of task interference.

-\paragraph{Task Vector Metrics Are Redundant.} Task vector metrics measure raw distances and angles in weight space, while subspace metrics analyze the \emph{structured} geometric relationships (which directions are modified, not just how much).
-The ablation shows that this structural information subsumes the simpler distance metrics: if two task vectors have high subspace overlap, their raw distance becomes less informative for predicting merge success.
+\paragraph{Task Vector Metrics Are Largely Redundant.} Task vector metrics measure raw distances and angles in weight space.
+The ablation shows that this information is largely subsumed by the more structured gradient and subspace signals: once gradient compatibility and subspace alignment are accounted for, the raw magnitude and direction of task vectors add little additional predictive power.